Rust API & SDK Docs 0.6.0

 Publish messages

 When you publish a message to a channel, PubNub delivers that message to everyone who is subscribed to that channel.
-A message can be any type of JSON-serializable data smaller than 32 KiB.
+A message can be any type of JavaScript Object Notation (JSON)-serializable data smaller than 32 KiB.

 Let's publish a message to our channel: